megamcloud/flunix/README.md

 Markdown
 --------

-Algernon can be used as a quick Markdown viewer with the `-m` flag.
+flunix can be used as a quick Markdown viewer with the `-m` flag.

-Try `algernon -m README.md` to view `README.md` in the browser, serving the file once on a port >3000.
+Try `flunix -m README.md` to view `README.md` in the browser, serving the file once on a port >3000.

-In addition to the regular Markdown syntax, Algernon supports setting the page title and syntax highlight style with a header comment like this at the top of a Markdown file:
+In addition to the regular Markdown syntax, flunix supports setting the page title and syntax highlight style with a header comment like this at the top of a Markdown file:

     <!--
     title: Page title